This Month in a Nutshell

 The New Lawn

 With the potential for wetter months you should soon be able to apply grass seed to prepared ground for your new lawn without it drying too quickly.
-This month and next are great times for starting a new lawn from seed though do be prepared to water if the weather turns dry.
+This month and next are great times for starting a new lawn from seed, though you should be prepared to water it if the weather turns dry out.

 Thanks for visiting the Lawn Diary